Phone Booth (2002)

-Kelly Shepard: Please just... come out of the booth, OK?
+Kelly Shepard: Please just... come out of the booth, okay?

 Stu: That's all I did.
 That's all I did, I'm sorry.

-Stu: Alright, I've done what you asked.
+Stu: All right, I've done what you asked.
 That's it.
 I've had enough of this game.

 The Caller: I haven't.

 Stu: You miserable fuck!
 You can't do this... you can't do this to me.
 I took all your shit...
 I did everything you fucking asked!